eBay/tsv-utils/docs/BuildingWithLTO.md

 ## About Profile Guided Optimization (PGO)

-Profile Guided Optimization (PGO) is an approach to optimization based on recording execution patterns of common use cases.
-Execution behavior data enables better choices for branch prediction, inlining decisions, and other optimizatios.
+Profile Guided Optimization (PGO) is an approach to optimization based on recording typical execution patterns.
+Execution behavior data enables better choices for branch prediction, inlining decisions, and other optimizations.

-There are several ways to gather execution bahavior statistics, the approach used by the TSV utilities is to generate an instrumented build and run it on a number of common inputs.
+There are several ways to gather execution behavior statistics, the approach used by the TSV utilities is to generate an instrumented build and run it on common inputs.
 The result of these runs is recorded and passed to the compiler and linker to generate the final executable.

-The TSV utilities build system supports PGO for a couple tools, those showing the most benefit in testing.
+The TSV utilities build system supports PGO for a couple tools, those showing the most benefit.
 Currently, PGO is enabled only when also using LTO.
 The source repository contains everything needed to generate profile data for the build, including data files and scripts invoking the instrumented builds.

 For a more detailed introduction to PGO see [Profile-Guided Optimization with LDC](https://johanengelen.github.io/ldc/2016/07/15/Profile-Guided-Optimization-with-LDC.html) on Johan Engelen's blog.